epfl-ada/ada-template-website/index.md

 ## *Introduction*

 In the ever-evolving world of cinema, predicting a movie's success has become both an art and a science.
-At *MovieMind Analytics*, we bring a data-driven approach to help producers, studios, and filmmakers understand what drives a movie’s critical success.
+At **MKA® (MovieKinsey Analytics®)**, we bring a data-driven approach to help producers, studios, and filmmakers understand what drives a movie’s critical success.

 Success in our model isn’t just about box office revenue—it’s defined by a combination of critical acclaim, audience reception, and overall impact.
-By analyzing patterns in *actor fame* and *narrative structure*, we decode the essential elements that set successful movies apart.
+By analyzing patterns in **actor fame** and **narrative structure**, we decode the essential elements that set successful movies apart.

 Our approach focuses on two critical factors:

-1. *Actor Fame: Leveraging **social network analysis*, we assess an actor’s influence, connectivity, and prominence within the industry.
+1. *Actor Fame: Leveraging **social network analysis**, we assess an actor’s influence, connectivity, and prominence within the industry.
-2. *Storyline Sentiment: Through **sentiment analysis*, we explore the emotional arcs within movie plots, identifying recurring patterns and trajectories that align with success.
+2. *Storyline Sentiment: Through **sentiment analysis**, we explore the emotional arcs within movie plots, identifying recurring patterns and trajectories that align with success.

-## *Why MovieMind Analytics?*
+## *Why MKA®?*

 We answer the questions that matter most to the industry:

-- How does the *cast’s fame and influence* contribute to a movie’s success?
+- How does the **cast’s fame and influence** contribute to a movie’s success?
-- What types of *emotional story arcs* resonate most with audiences and critics alike?
+- What types of **emotional story arcs** resonate most with audiences and critics alike?
 - Can data help predict whether a movie will achieve critical acclaim before its release?

-At *MovieMind Analytics*, we bridge the gap between storytelling and data science to empower decision-makers.
+At **MKA®**, we bridge the gap between storytelling and data science to empower decision-makers.
 From script development to casting decisions, our insights provide a clear roadmap for creating impactful movies that resonate with critics and audiences.

-Discover the *data story* behind what makes a movie succeed.
+Discover the **data story** behind what makes a movie succeed.
 Let us guide you to the next big hit.

 -----------------